oscarryz/yz-design-notes/Features/Yz language.md

 // counter.set_n_value( some_value )
 ```

 Is important to keep in mind this could make harder for a block to be garbage collected if other block have references to their values.
-To ensure this doesn't happen make sure to copy the values instead of just referencing them
+To ensure this doesn"t happen make sure to copy the values instead of just referencing them
 ```js
 counter: {
 	n Int = 0